Animal Agriculture: Environmental And Global Issues

 Global warming and its resulting increase in natural disasters is a huge global problem.
 Documentaries like Cowspiracy do a great job of gathering scientific data and going in-depth into the strong connection between global warming and animal agriculture.

 Did you know that animal agriculture has a bigger impact on global warming than all of transportation combined?

-Instead of only focusing on energy-saving transportation innovations, shouldn’t we be focusing on the biggest issue related to global warming?
+Instead of only focusing on energy-saving transportation innovations, shouldn’t we be focusing on the most prominent issue related to global warming?

-Though the connection has not been fully acknowledged by the global community, there is encouraging news for each individual.
+Though the global community has not fully acknowledged the relation, there is encouraging news for each individual.
 Each of us has a choice.
 The choice is to eliminate animal products from our diets.

 By comparison, 1 kilo of vegetables requires 322 liters of water and 1 kilo of fruits requires 962 liters of water.
 Sure, a shorter shower reduces water usage, but the most significant thing you can do to save water is to stop eating animals.